sachamasry/klepsidra/README.md

 ### MVP: Make application self-hosting

 - Complete all data structure, validations, defaults and indexes needed
-  - Create some kind of 'type of work' categorisation: products and product categories
+  - Document the use of all data structures: document tables and fields
+  - Integrate use of data structure viewer, such as SchemaSpy
 - Provide a 'today' view
   - Timers recorded today
   - Open timers needing closing